 2005 Living legend Chita Rivera performs a stage autobiography in Chita Rivera: The Dancer's Life, directed by Graciela Daniele and featuring a script by Terrence McNally and some new songs by Lynn Ahrens and Stephen Flaherty, along with familiar tunes from her many hits over the previous five decades.
 The show runs 72 performances at the Schoenfeld Theatre.

 2011 A revised revival of Alan Jay Lerner and Burton Lane's On a Clear Day You Can See Forever—starring Harry Connick, Jr. as a conflicted shrink who uncovers a patient's past life in hypnosis sessions, and then falls in love with the comely ghost—opens on Broadway at the St. James Theatre.
 Re-conceived by playwright Peter Parnell and director Michael Mayer, the production splits the two roles played by Barbara Harris in the original 1965 production between David Turner (Davey Gamble) and, in her Broadway debut, Jessie Mueller (Melinda Wells).
-The revisal receives largely negative reviews and closes after 57 performances.
-Despite the short run, Mueller earns a Tony nomination for her performance.
+Despite a brief run, Mueller earns a Tony nomination for her performance.